- June 30th, 2020

 When it’s time to hire a new employee, it’s only natural that you will want your ideal candidate to have the right mix of talent, attitude and experience.
-However, it can be challenging to find one individual who “has it all”, and instead you may be faced with choosing between a person who has the right attitude and a person who has the right skill.
+However, it’s not easy to find someone who “has it all” and you may be faced with choosing between a person who has the right attitude and a person who has the right skill.
 But how do you decide?
-Many recruitment agencies and human resources managers firmly believe that you should hire for attitude and train for skill.
-Let’s take a look at why the right attitude can make all the difference.

-In other words, a positive person with a can-do attitude but limited skills is a better candidate than someone who is highly skilled but doesn’t seem to be motivated.
+But is a positive person with a can-do attitude and limited skills a better candidate than someone who is highly skilled but doesn’t seem to be motivated?

 The idea that it is better to recruit for attitude stems from the notion that when people are enthusiastic and adaptable, they can master new skills quickly.
 By contrast, the wrong attitude (indifference, negativity, resistance to change and pessimism, for example), is much more difficult to change because the person has to want to change: something that won’t happen without the right attitude!

 Skill Vs Attitude: The Right Combination

 Of course, it is possible that you will encounter candidates who are talented and also have a great attitude.
 If so, congratulations because you’ve found a winning combination!
 Ultimately, if you have to choose between attitude and skill, you will need to consider what matters most to your business.
 If you decide you want to focus on attitude rather than technical skills you will need to ask the right questions during the interview.

 Assessing skill level is much easier than trying to ascertain someone’s attitude.
 Most people will bring their A game to an interview and will do their best to impress.
 However, there are certain questions you can ask which will help you decide whether they have the right attitude.

 Consider asking some or all of these:

 - Their previous position and reasons for leaving